• Skip to primary navigation

 As a general rule, civilians aren’t burning nearly as many calories as active service members.
 In general, Civilian Grade MREs are lower in protein and higher in comfort foods since they’re usually deployed to emergency or disaster relief operations.

-While Military MREs are made to the specific high calorie needs of active service members, the civilian equivalents need to please everyone from toddlers to the elderly.
+While Military MREs are made for the specific high-calorie needs of active service members, the civilian equivalents have to please everyone, from toddlers to the elderly.
 Anyone that could potentially live in the path of a hurricane or other natural disaster.

 There are 24 different Military Grade MRE meals available, and the selection changes slightly each year.
 For civilians, there are only half a dozen meal options, and most of them are pasta based.